Thinkersbluff/CR6Community-Marlin_TB/docs/HELP/_DEVELOPMENT_HELP/DEVELOPER_BUILD_GUIDE_LINUX.md

 # Guidebook: Building Marlin Firmware with `build-configs.sh`

+This guide is specifically directed toward Linus platform users in the class/category of DEVELOPER.

+Linux platform users who just want to customize the firmware for their own printer(s) should instead reference the guide JUST_BUILD_IT_GUIDE_LINUX.md.

 ## Overview
 This guide explains how to use the `build-configs.sh` script from the `tools/linux/build` directory to build and package multiple Marlin firmware configurations using a containerized build environment.
 It also includes a troubleshooting section based on real-world issues and solutions.